edterbak/NodeRed2/flow_usage_quickstart.md

 *********

 ### 7 - When (COOL) Heating mode = Compensation Curve
-The flow is NOT yet designed to work with heating mode Compensation Curve for cooling.
-Please set the heatpump in Direct mode for cooling
+The flow is NOT yet designed to work with heating mode Compensation Curve for cooling.<br>
+Please set the heatpump in Direct mode for cooling if you want to use the function for cooling.

 > [!NOTE]
 > The `heating mode` for HEAT and COOL are set independantly.